yasminshamsudin/F/SOLVENTS/README.md

+# Solvent parameters repository

-# These solvent parameter files for electric fields calculations have been parameterized according to the following procedures:
+These solvent parameter files for electric fields calculations have been parameterized according to the following procedures:

 1. XXXg   : GAFF parameters inherited from previous members in the Boxer lab, with corrections
 2. XXXo   : OPLS_2001 Lennard-Jones parameters parameters and charges from LigParGen server